Boise Idaho Housing CrisisAug 12, 2019

 Rents in Boise have had a strong cycle of growth, culminating this year in what is poised to be the best year of rent gains yet.
 This trend has been bolstered by a healthy and expanding economy in Boise and Idaho as a whole, as evidenced by some of the strongest employment growth in the country.
 Roughly 41% of the population rents rather than owns.

 In Nampa, households earn a median yearly income of 45,404—while average household expenditures average 46,658—keeping many individuals and families in multifamily rental units for longer periods of time.

-Where is the Growth Coming from?
+Where is the Growth Coming From?

-The majority of people moving into the Boise metro are from surrounding areas like Twin Falls, Canyon county, and Utah.
+The majority of people moving into the Boise metro area from surrounding areas like Twin Falls, Canyon county, and Utah.
 Of course, the idea of renting an apartment for $1300 vs the $2000 you'll find in California is also driving a lot of traffic from LA/San Francisco into the valley.